-If you plan to nurse instead of bottlefeed, dress comfortably.
+If you plan to nurse instead of bottle-feed, dress comfortably.
 I came dressed in easily accessible clothing.
-I wore a pair of leggings with a nursing tank top and covered up with one of my favorite wrap sweaters from Gap.
+I wore a pair of leggings with a nursing tank top and covered up with one of my favorite wrap sweaters from Gap, also love this.
 I don’t wear a bra under the nursing tank to make it more convenient.
 The wrap sweater can be worn in several ways: loosely draped down, or buttoned on either the right or left side.
 I was comfortable nursing on the plane, using my wrap sweater as a privacy cover.

 I also love traveling with a nursing scarf.
 I’ve gotten a few from Amazon.
 They have multiple functions: scarf, nursing cover, high chair cover, blanket, sun cover, etc. It came in super handy during our trip.

 Bring your stroller and car seat to the gate

 For us, traveling through the airport was a breeze with our nuna PIPA infant car seat attached to our BabyZen YoYo+ Stroller.
 I recommend taking your stroller directly through security, instead of checking it at the gate.
 Just keep in mind that if you attach your car seat, the stroller and the car seat have to go through the x-ray separately.

 Some people recommend wearing babies through security with a carrier, but that is just another item that you need to lug along, so we decided against it.
 We tried to keep Elliott awake at the airport so that he would sleep during the flight.
 It wasn’t a big deal to pull him out of the car seat combo and walk through the x-ray.
 While I was going through security with Elliott, my husband popped off the car seat and stroller for TSA.
 We had no issues!